axelberndt/Neues-Thueringer-Choralbuch-digital/README.md

 ### License
 [![CC BY 4.0][cc-by-shield]][cc-by]

-This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by] with kind permission of the Mauersberger heiress and rights holder Susanne Vormbrock-Martini (Feb.
+This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by] with kind permission of the Mauersberger heiress and rights holder Susanne Vormbrock-Martini (Jan.
 26, 2025).

 [cc-by]: http://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png